chaimleib/intervaltree/HACKING.md

 All files ending with `_test.py` are detected and run whenever you run `make` or `make quicktest`.
 In those files, only functions beginning with `test_` are executed.

+#### `test/data`
+Some tests depend on having certain lists of `Interval`s.
+These are stored in the modules of `test/data`.
+Most of these modules only contain a `data` attribute, which is a list of tuples that is converted to a list of `Interval`s by `test/intervals.py`.
+You can access them by importing the dict of lists of `Interval`s `test.intervals.ivs`.

+Other tests (like `test/issue25_test.py`) depend on having pre-constructed `IntervalTree`s.
+These are constructed by `test/intervaltrees.py` and can be accessed by importing `test.intervaltrees.trees`.
+This is a dict of callables that return `IntervalTree`s.

 ### `scripts`

 Contains `testall.sh`, which runs all tests on all supported versions of Python.